morse-simulator/morse/doc/morse/dev/testing.rst

   $ make test

-This will start launching MORSE with a series of unit tests, to evaluate that the creation of scenes and some of the components are running properly on your system.
+This will start launching MORSE with a series of unit tests, to check that the creation of scenes and some of the components is running properly on your system.